FOREX-RBA keeps growth currencies under cosh, yen gains

 "The RBA decision was broadly in line with expectations, but we saw the yield on the two-year bond dip and that's what put the Aussie under some pressure," said Koji Fukaya, chief currency strategist at Credit Suisse in Tokyo.

-The Australian dollar slipped by around 0.4 percent to $1.0621.
-It hit a session trough of $1.0604 after triggering some stop-losses on the way south.
+The Australian dollar slipped by around 0.4 percent to the session trough of $1.0612, pushing lower after it triggered some stop losses on the way south.

-That saw the yen strengthen against the dollar which has retreated after failing to break above a nine-month high of 81.86 yen for a second time.
-It was last at 81.34, some 30 pips below late New York levels.
+That saw the yen strengthen against the dollar which has retreated after failing to break above a nine-month high of 81.86 for a second time.
+It was last at 81.39, some 20 pips below late New York levels.

 "The dollar uptrend against the yen remains largely unscathed," said Credit Suisse's Fukaya.
 "We have quite a few major events this week, including U.S. jobs data, so people are simply taking profits on its massive rally for now," he said.